Introduction

 The journey of SaaS pricing is a reflection of the broader shifts in the software industry.
 Historically, software was often sold as a one-time purchase, where businesses would pay a significant upfront cost to acquire a licence.
 This licence would grant them the right to use the software indefinitely, often on a specific number of machines or for a set number of users.

 However, as the internet became more integrated into business operations, how software was delivered and used began to change.
 The emergence of cloud computing paved the way for software to be hosted remotely and accessed via the web.
-This transformation led to the rise of SaaS, where software wasn’t something you bought and owned but rather a service you subscribed to.
+This business transformation led to the rise of SaaS, where software wasn’t something you bought and owned but rather a service you subscribed to.

 This shift to B2B SaaS subscription pricing models brought several advantages.
 It meant reduced initial costs for businesses, as they no longer had to invest heavily upfront.
 Instead, they could pay smaller, regular amounts, turning capital expenditure into operational expenditure.
 This model also allowed for greater scalability, as companies could adjust their subscription based on their needs.